nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

 advanced programs.
 We will take a look at some of the basic logic flows.

 ## If Statement
 An `if` statement evaluates an expression to `True` or `False`.
-If the result of the expression is true, we do something.
-We can also make it do something in the False scenario.
+If the result of the expression is `True`, we do something.
+We can also make it do something in the `False` scenario.

 ```python
 x = 5